-Legacies created through Americans All are posted on our Web site in a Heritage Honor Roll.
-These life stories also are posted on the Americans All home pages of Legacy Partners (i.e., organizations with which the creator or subject of the legacy is affiliated).
+Legacies created through Americans All are published on our Web site in a Heritage Honor Roll, in multiple languages, if desired.
+Members can also have their stories posted on the Americans All home pages of our Legacy Partners.

-Revenue from the Heritage Honor Roll gives all K–12 schools access to high-quality state- and grade-level-specific classroom resources and professional development opportunities for teachers in social studies.
+Revenue from the Heritage Honor Roll gives all K–12 schools access to high-quality grade-level-specific classroom resources that meet state content requirement and professional development opportunities for teachers in social studies.
 The classroom resources are presented from multiple perspectives and are housed in electronic databases to keep diverse and technology-oriented students engaged.
 Links to other appropriate information strengthen learning opportunities and facilitate interdisciplinary connections.
 Professional development programs delivered via Web-based technologies improve teachers’ ability to infuse program and other resources into their social studies instruction.
 Teachers can also access teacher’s guides and sample simulations, lesson plans and test questions.

-Sponsorship revenue is shared with our nation’s K–12 schools—regardless of structure, location or community wealth.
-This means, for example, that home schools, schools on military basis, schools in isolated rural areas and schools in poor urban neighborhoods have the same access to quality instructional resources and professional development opportunities.
-All sponsored schools can use this funding at their discretion once certain thresholds are reached.
+Our resources are available to all our nation’s K–12 schools—regardless of structure, location or community wealth.
+This means, for example, that homeschools, schools on military bases, schools in isolated rural areas and schools in poor urban neighborhoods have the same access to quality instructional resources and professional development opportunities.

 Our classroom resources focus on studying social studies from multiple perspectives and incorporate narratives and visuals.
 These features accommodate students’ different interests and learning styles.
 Engaged students are more likely to stay in school until graduation.
 Our state- and grade-level-specific resource databases support how each state teaches social studies at various grade levels.
 We leverage technology to keep information accessible and up to date.

 We make available grade-level-specific teacher’s guides that suggest activities to help teachers teach effectively and creatively.
 Photographs, posters and music also help teachers bring history to life for their students.
-Americans All professional development programs for teachers include meetings, webinars and an electronic newspaper.
-Through these forums, teachers can learn about promising strategies and best practices using program and other resources to achieve excellence in social studies instruction and promote interdisciplinary learning.
-Other topics include ways to encourage parent and community involvement in student learning activities.
+Americans All professional development programs for teachers include meetings and webinars.
+Through these forums, teachers can learn about promising strategies and best practices using our program and other resources to achieve excellence in social studies instruction and promote interdisciplinary learning.
 Teachers can access our Web site to find additional ideas and tools, including sample simulations, lesson plans and test questions.

-Data obtained from sponsors creating a legacy story for the Heritage Honor Roll is confidential and is not shared.
-Data obtained from National Partners, Legacy Partners, Strategic Partners, and Contributors and Supporters that is not public information is not shared.
-Basic information (e.g., name and address) used to identify schools is part of the public domain.
-Information provided by school principals, directors and teachers as part of the registration process is not shared.
+Data obtained from members creating a legacy story for the Heritage Honor Roll is confidential and is not shared.
+We only keep a member's e-mail and name.
+Information used to identify public and private schools is part of the public domain.

 Click here to register for Americans All and access program benefits.